hanabi/hanabi.github.io/docs/beginner/prompt-question-1.md

   ]}>
 <TabItem value="question">

-- Bob has two unknown 2's in his hand.
+- Bob has two unknown 2's previously clued in his hand.
+- Cathy has one unknown 5 previously clued in her hand.
 - Alice clues red to Cathy.
 - What is Bob's interpretation of Alice's clue?